avkcode/vault/README.md

-  validate-server   - Validate JSON manifests against the Kubernetes API (server-side) validate-client   - Validate JSON manifests against the Kubernetes API (client-side) list-vars         - List all non-built-in variables, their origins, and values. help              - Display this help message
+  validate-server   - Validate JSON manifests against the Kubernetes API (server-side) validate-client   - Validate JSON manifests against the Kubernetes API (client-side) list-vars         - List all non-built-in variables, their origins, and values. package           - Create a tar.gz archive of the entire directory help              - Display this help message
 ```